igfarm/roFrame/README.md

 and open a browser and open the URL of the machine app is running as indicated when running app.

-### Install and configure using Raspberry Pi OS Lite
+### Install and configure OS

-Starting with the latest **Raspberry Pi OS Lite** open a terminal and install required packages:
+Install required packages:

     sudo apt update
     sudo apt install -y xserver-xorg xinit chromium-browser unclutter